BofA's quarterly wealth profit falls on higher costs

-NEW YORK, Jan 15 (Reuters) - Bank of America Corp said on Thursday that quarterly net income at its wealth business, with about 14,000 advisers at its Merrill Lynch brokerage unit, fell to its lowest in two years as expenses climbed.
+NEW YORK (Reuters) - Bank of America Corp said on Thursday that quarterly net income at its wealth business, with about 14,000 advisers at its Merrill Lynch brokerage unit, fell to its lowest in two years as expenses climbed.

 Noninterest expenses rose 5.5 percent to $3.4 billion in the fourth quarter from the same quarter a year earlier due to training and technology costs, the second largest U.S. bank by assets.